Online Medical Assistant Programs in California: Find Your School

 Are scholarships or grants available for online medical assistant students in CA?

-Yes, there are plenty of gift-based financial aid options available.
+Yes, there are plenty of gift-based scholarships and financial aid options available.
 Many of these grants come from private organizations, such as corporations and nonprofits.
 Others come from the state of California, such as the Cal Grant.
 Then there are the schools themselves, like MiraCosta College, which offers scholarships to eligible students.
-You can also complete the FAFSA to be eligible for federal financial aid.
+You can also complete the FAFSA to qualify for federal financial aid.

 Are there professional organizations or networking opportunities for California medical assistants?

-The most prominent professional organization for medical assistants in California is the California Society of Medical Assistants.
-This state affiliate of the AAMA offers networking and continuing education opportunities to medical assistants in all phases of their careers.
+California’s most prominent professional organization for medical assistants is the California Society of Medical Assistants.
+This state affiliate of the American Association of Medical Assistants (AAMA) offers networking and continuing education opportunities to medical assistants in all phases of their careers.

 Do I need to complete any prerequisites before applying?

 It depends on the school.
-Some online California medical assistant programs like that at MiraCosta College require applicants to complete basic courses in medical terminology and biology, while others like that at the Cal State University, Long Beach do not require students to complete any prerequisites prior to admission or enrollment.
+Some California schools, like MiraCosta College, require applicants to complete introductory medical terminology and biology courses.
+In contrast, others, like that at CSULB, do not require students to complete any prerequisites before admission or enrollment.

 How much should I expect to pay for my program?

-The exact cost of your online medical assistant program will depend on several variables, including the type of school (public or private) and type of program (certificate/diploma or associate degree).
-Programs that provide graduates with a certificate or diploma are shorter and generally less expensive — you can expect to pay a few thousand dollars in tuition and fees for these programs.
-Online medical assistant programs in California that culminate in an associate degree are often more expensive overall, as they typically take two to three times longer to complete.
+The exact cost of your online medical assistant program will depend on several variables, including the type of school (public or private) and program type (certificate/diploma or associate degree).
+Programs that provide graduates with a certificate or diploma are shorter and generally more affordable — you can expect to pay a few thousand dollars in tuition and fees for these programs.
+Online medical assistant programs in California that culminate in an associate degree are often more expensive overall, as they typically take two to three times longer.

 What does an online medical assistant curriculum in California cover?

-Most medical assistant online programs in California offer similar curricula, all designed to prepare students to pass certification exams and gain skills and knowledge that the typical California healthcare employer expects new hires to possess.
+Most online medical assistant classes in California offer similar curricula to prepare students to pass certification exams and gain skills and knowledge that the typical California healthcare employer expects new hires to possess.
 As such, you should expect to learn the fundamentals of human anatomy and physiology, medication delivery, dosage calculation, healthcare ethics and legal requirements, billing, insurance processing, medical terminology, and office administration.

-Salary and Career Insights for California Medical Assistants
+Salary & Career Outlook for Medical Assistants in California

 As the third-largest state in the nation (trailing Alaska and Texas), California is home to numerous medical facilities and providers.
 That’s why it’s a hotbed of job opportunities for anyone in allied health, including medical assistants.
 The national job outlook for the position is 13.8%, but in California, that number jumps to 25.6%.
 This means an average of 18,280 openings each year across the state, providing excellent opportunities for medical assistants to launch their careers.